-OMAHA (DTN) -- An intense central U.S. cold wave, and beneficial rain indicated across Brazil, are the key weather items for the commodity trade's attention Monday.
+OMAHA (DTN) -- An intense central United States cold wave and variable precipitation for the winter corn areas of Brazil are the primary weather features for the commodity market's attention Tuesday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 (c) Copyright 2021 DTN, LLC.
 All rights reserved.